CoderJoe2017/Ethereum-Pet-SHop/README.md

 # Ethereum-Pet-SHop
 This is an Ethereum Pet Shop model.
-It also uses Metamask and Truffle.
+It also uses Solidity, Metamask and Truffle.